Assistant Professor of Business Administration

 Keeping it Fresh: Predict Restaurant Inspections

-My collaborators and I are co-sponsoring a competition with Yelp and support from the City of Boston to explore ways to use Yelp review data to improve the city's health inspection process.
-We are looking for your help to achieve this goal.
+My collaborators and I co-sponsored a competition with Yelp and support from the City of Boston to explore ways to use Yelp review data to improve the city's health inspection process.

-The goal for this competition is to use data from social media to narrow the search for health code violations in Boston.
-Competitors will have access to historical hygiene violation records from the City of Boston — a leader in open government data — and Yelp's consumer reviews.
-The challenge: Figure out the words, phrases, ratings, and patterns that predict violations, to help public health inspectors do their job
+The goal for this competition was to use data from social media to narrow the search for health code violations in Boston.
+Competitors had access to historical hygiene violation records from the City of Boston — a leader in open government data — and Yelp's consumer reviews.
+The challenge: Figure out the words, phrases, ratings, and patterns that predict violations, to help public health inspectors do their job.

-Click here for more information, and to enter the competition.
+Click here for more information, and to see the results of the competition.